COVID-19 Vaccine Requirement

 - participate in club, organization, recreation, cultural or campus activities that do not involve high contact with others and for which physical distancing is feasible and enforced by the group.

 However, students with an exemption are not permitted to:

 - participate in club, organization, recreation, cultural or campus activities that involve high contact with others and for which physical distancing is not feasible and enforced.

 For the fall semester, there is a reduced expectation for testing of members of the campus community who are non-symptomatic and fully vaccinated.
 These individuals may be subject to symptomatic testing, random asymptomatic testing, or regular testing if there is evidence of substantial or high transmission in the community.

-Effective Monday, August 30, 2021, students with an exemption who come to campus must be tested for COVID-19 two times per week.
+Effective Monday, November 1, 2021, students with an exemption who come to campus must be tested for COVID-19 weekly.
 Athletes should talk with their coaches regarding special testing requirements.
-Beginning September 15, vaccinated students without symptoms who believe they may have been exposed to someone with COVID-19 may choose to be tested on campus as well.
+Vaccinated students without symptoms who believe they may have been exposed to someone with COVID-19 may choose to be tested on campus as well.

 TCNJ’s testing partner, Bergen New Bridge Medical Center, is continuing its services with the college through the fall semester.
 Compliance with testing is required to participate in on-campus classes and activities.
 All students must register with and supply current medical insurance information to Bergen New Bridge to participate in the testing program.
 The testing program utilizes a rapid antigen test and provides same-day results.

 Anyone who has tested positive for COVID-19 will be exempt from testing for 90 days after a positive test result.
 To be placed on the exemption list, students should submit test results to Student Health Services via OWL, and employees should submit test results to Human Resources.

 Your Daily Self-Checkup